SushantPoman/Study/Spring microservices notes.md

+### Microservice:
+Microservice is an architectural style of developing an application as a suite of small services, each capable of independently deployable, scalable.

+                            Monlithic                           Microservice
+    Developement        Single Language                     Each service can be writeen in different language Testing             Full regression testing             Test the modified service Packaging           Single EAR/MSBuild file             Multiple jar/war files Runtime             Runs as a single process            Each service run in its process
+    Scalability         Replicating on multiple servers     Scale up only the service which needs to be scaled up Minor changes       Full rebuild and deployment         Only the service which changed is built and deployed Choose              Small app/Customer base             Large enterprise application

 ### Why Spring Boot for Microservices?:
 Spring Boot is an excellent choice for microservices development due to its features:
 - Embedded Server Support: Spring Boot includes embedded servers (like Tomcat or Jetty), simplifying deployment.